Established by God

 If he commit iniquity,

-I will chasten him with the rod of men,
+I will chasten him with the rod of

-and with the stripes of the children of men:
+the stripes of the children of men:

 :15 But my mercy shall not depart away from him,